justinethier/husk-scheme/docs/Continuations.markdown

 The original husk implementation for continuations passed around a list of Scheme code to be executed as the body of the function.
 Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next one.
 This works great for supporting a certain class of continuations such as `return`.
 Anyway, the use of higher-level Haskell functions was incorporated into that code.
 This complicates the implementation somewhat, although in a sense both approaches are using CPS - in the Scheme case, we are simply passing around a scheme function.
 In fact, you could think of each line of the function as being its own CPS function.

-Anyway, talk is cheap.
+Enough talk.
 Let's walk through each part of the implementation to get an understanding of how it all works.

-###Data type
+###Data types
-As we explained, a Scheme function husk passes the function body to the continuation.
-The function body is then executed one line at a time.
-In a way we are still using CPS, but by passing around Scheme code instead of Haskell higher-order functions.
-Anyway, here is the definition:

-    Continuation {  closure :: Env                     -- Environment of the continuation , currentCont :: (Maybe DeferredCode)-- Code of current continuation , nextCont    :: (Maybe LispVal)     -- Code to resume after body of cont }
+The following container allows us to pass around either Scheme or Haskell code:

     -- |Container to hold code that is passed to a continuation for deferred execution data DeferredCode =